-The month of October has surprisingly become huge for RV campgrounds, resorts and parks around the U.S. thanks to Halloween.
+The month of October has surprisingly become huge for RV campgrounds, resorts, and parks around the U.S. thanks to Halloween festivities…

-Maybe because for many in the northern states, its a chance to do one more trip before the RV has to be winterized and put in storage.
+Maybe because, for many in the northern states, October is a last chance to do one more trip before winterizing and storing the RV.

 Every year, about 1,500 people visit to take part in the festivities and activities that run all day long.